0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 The operand stack holds the global inputs which serve as a commitment to the data being provided via the advice provider.

 The advice provider holds data of the last known block, account and input note data.
-The details are layed out in the next paragraph.
+The details are laid out in the next paragraph.

 ## Prologue